codalab/codalab-worksheets/README.md

 To display only a link to the bundle with the given anchor text:

     % display link "this program"

+A directive applies exactly to the block of consecutive bundles immediately following it.
+For example:

+    % display hidden
+    [run run-echo-hello : echo hello]{0xa113e342f21347e4a65d1be833c3aaa8}
+    [run run-echo-hello : echo hello]{0xa113e342f21347e4a65d1be833c3aaa8}
+    And now this bundle is not hidden:
+    [run run-echo-hello : echo hello]{0xa113e342f21347e4a65d1be833c3aaa8}

 ### Displaying parts of bundles